Toyota Gazoo Racing Europe: Andersson Motorsport

 TGR-E began as Andersson Motorsport in Sweden, a company established by rally driver Ove Andersson for his own motorsport career.
 His relationship with Toyota began in 1972 when he was offered a Toyota Celica to drive in the RAC Rally in the autumn of that year.
 The relationship developed and from 1973, Andersson Motorsport was appointed for responsibility of Toyota's works entries in the then new World Rally Championship, competing in the name of Toyota Team Europe (TTE).
 In 1975, the team and organisation moved to Brussels, Belgium; then again in 1979 to Cologne, Germany where it was established as Andersson Motorsport GmbH.

 Toyota Motorsport GmbH (TMG)

 In 1993, Toyota Motor Corporation bought Andersson Motorsport GmbH and renamed it to Toyota Motorsport GmbH (TMG).
 Andersson remained as team manager of TTE.
 At this time, as a fully owned part of Toyota, TMG were employing 300 staff from 17 nations.

-Since 1994, TMG has developed a tuning business for Toyota road cars, offering complete vehicle service, tuning and sports accessories.

 In 1998 and 1999, TMG entered the 24 Hours of Le Mans, finishing 2nd in 1999 with their Toyota GT-One.